-The Open Society Foundation for South Africa began its work in 1994, opening offices in Cape Town as the country prepared for its first democratic elections.
+The Open Society Foundation for South Africa began its work in 1993, as the country was preparing for its first democratic elections the following year.
 But George Soros, chairman and founder of the Open Society Foundations, had already been engaged in South Africa.
 In 1979 he launched a scholarship program for black South African students to study at the University of Cape Town—his first ever venture into philanthropy.
 And in 1987, Soros provided financial support for a first dialogue between South African business and political leaders seeking to dismantle the apartheid system.

 The new Foundation supported efforts to build a more just society in South Africa—providing funding for both civil society groups and government initiatives such as the provision of housing, an important deliverable for the government of President Nelson Mandela.

 Over the years, groups partly funded by the Foundation have taken a leading role in efforts to realize the rights promised by South Africa’s progressive constitution—including the right to education, healthcare, and housing.
 Today, many of the projects and organizations the Foundation supports focus on protecting the constitutional rights of minorities who are forced to the edge of society—refugees, sex workers, and LGBT communities—and on promoting transparency and accountability in the state and private sector.
 Since its earliest days, the Foundation has also strongly supported efforts to give all South Africans equal access to the protections of the law.

 Nine facts about our work in South Africa:

 - In 1995 the Open Society Foundations partnered with the government of South Africa on the creation of the National Urban Reconstruction and Housing Agency (NURCHA), a 20-year financing partnership that supported the construction of over 250,000 housing units for poor South African families.